-An immune-mediated condition is one in which inflammation occurs due to a dysfunction of the immune system.
-Both psoriasis and allergies result from immune system dysregulation, although they’re not quite the same.
+An immune-mediated condition is one in which inflammation occurs due to the immune system not functioning properly.
+Both psoriasis and allergies result from immune system dysregulation, but the conditions are not the same.

 Psoriasis is a chronic condition in which the immune system overreacts, causing skin cells to multiply too quickly and form a scaly rash.
 Some experts believe that infection-fighting cells mistakenly attack healthy cells.

-Allergies occur when the immune system overreacts to allergens, like pollen or dust mites.
+Allergies occur when the immune system overreacts to allergens, such as pollen or dust mites.
 The result is symptoms that can include:

 - a runny nose

-This article reviews the connection between allergies and psoriasis, along with how to tell the difference and treat each condition.
+This article reviews the connection between allergies and psoriasis, along with how to tell the difference between them and treat each condition.

 Allergies can sometimes contribute to psoriasis flares.